Output Diagram Templates

 Hook-up Diagram Templates

 These are AutoCAD DWG files.
 They typically will contain graphical elements describing the shape, position and connection details for instrument mounting hardware.
 It will also have a border and title block that will appear on a hook-up output diagram.
-The formulae on the templates generally map the text or attributes on the hook-up diagram to columns in the instrument tag and ratings records.
-Formulae in the title block map to the columns in the record for the hook-up diagram itself.
+The formula fields on the templates generally map the text or attributes on the hook-up diagram to columns in the instrument tag and ratings records.
+Formula fields in the title block map to the columns in the record for the hook-up diagram itself.

 Hook-up diagram templates can be found in the <EDS>\IMP_IM\HUTemplates directory for imperial units or the <EDS>\MET_IM\HUTemplates directory for metric units.

 The extra materials that are listed in the hook-up drawings (screws, brackets, glands etc), which are used to mount and connect instruments and devices, can be included in the EDS materials reports.

 Use an "extra part table" block for each type of item (block name: oeTable.dwg) to create a table of these materials on the hook-up drawing.
 The contents of extra part blocks is automatically included in the EDS materials reports.

 You can insert the extra part table block from the Elecdes "Reference and Indicators" symbol menu.
 Graphically the extra part table block looks like a single row from a table.

 For more information about the materials reports, see How to Add non-Electrical Parts to the Bill of Materials (Ebase).